BagrKonstantin/BOTGEN/ReadMe.md

 ## 💬 Contact

-Feel free to reach out via the Telegram bot for help, questions, or feedback: [@bagrkonstantin](https://t.me/bagrkonstantin)
+Feel free to reach out via the Telegram for help, questions, or feedback: [@bagrkonstantin](https://t.me/bagrkonstantin)

 ---

-Let me know if you want to include more technical setup, architecture diagrams, or contributor info!